10 Masterful Email Marketing Campaign Examples

 Airbnb

 Email marketing is integral to the success of Airbnb, a behemoth in the online home-sharing space.
-Among its many roles, it’s used to retain customers who browse listings, facilitate communication between guests and hosts, and promote anything new with the company.
+Among its many roles, email marketing is used to retain customers who browse listings, facilitate communication between guests and hosts, and promote anything new with the company.

-At the heart of most of their email campaigns, though, is the goal to inspire its users to book their next trip.
-This is done using strategic email formatting that relies heavily on painting a picture—using an actual picture of some interesting or exotic location—to show users what their next travel experience could look like.
+At the heart of most of their email campaigns, though, is the goal to inspire their users to book their next trip.
+This is done using strategic email formatting that relies heavily on painting a picture, using an actual picture of some interesting or exotic location, to show users what their next travel experience could look like.

-The below retention email is the perfect example of this, from the email subject line to the CTA.
-Airbnb takes what it knows about the subscriber—namely, where they live—and offers them an escape from their everyday life by suggesting other cities to experience.
+This retention email is the perfect example, from the email subject line to the CTA.
+Airbnb takes what it knows about the subscriber (namely, where they live) and offers them an escape from their everyday life by suggesting other cities to experience.
 It uses attractive images to draw in the reader with a minimalist design and minimal text.
 The large, easy-to-access CTA buttons draw the email subscriber to easily click them and browse the platform.

 BuzzFeed

-It’s created more than 20 niche newsletters, each one catering to the specific interests of its readers—pets, entertainment, health and beauty, politics, and more.
-These emails are one of the media outlet’s top drivers of traffic and have high conversion rates.
+• Niche newsletter offerings.
+Buzzfeed created more than 20 niche newsletters, each one catering to the specific interests of its readers: pets, entertainment, health and beauty, politics, and more.
+These emails are one of the media outlet's top drivers of traffic and have high conversion rates.

 Starbucks

-While each Starbucks email about the rewards program doesn’t use an exact email template—no two look exactly alike—they all keep the language simple and their email copy short, have strong CTAs, and motivate customers with graphics and images.
+• Short, straightforward copy.
+While each Starbucks email about the rewards program doesn't use an exact email template so that no two look exactly alike, they all keep the language simple and their email copy short.

 Patagonia

-In these emails, Patagonia relies on personalization to drive matters home.
-The brand also builds relationships with their customers and relies heavily on user-generated content, often showcasing customers using their products in real life.
+• User-generated content.
+Patagonia also builds relationships with their customers and relies heavily on user-generated content, often showcasing customers using their products in real life.

 Headspace

 Headspace guides users through mindful meditation and helps decrease anxiety and improve mental health.
-The company’s email campaigns reflect this mission through the use of soothing—but fun—colors and graphics and simplistic language that focuses on the goals and benefits of using the app.
+The company's email campaigns reflect this mission through the use of:

 Tuft & Needle

 Tuft & Needle has introduced several standout email marketing campaigns.
-By focusing on personalized experiences, the company has increased its revenue generated by email marketing by a staggering 181%.
-The company uses available data to tailor emails to customers’ specific needs and interests.
+By focusing on personalized experiences, the company increased its revenue generated by email marketing by a staggering 181% year-over-year.

-You can see all of this at work in the below cart abandonment email example.
-It uses a quirky image and a playful tone in its copy—while avoiding any hard sales—to engage the shopper and lure them back to their website.
+You can see all of this at work in the following cart abandonment email example.
+It uses a quirky image and a playful tone in its copy, while avoiding any hard sales, to engage the shopper and bring them back to their website.

 Netflix

-The promotional email example below shows how the company uses a simple but eye-catching design to share new releases specific to each subscriber’s interests.
+This promotional email example shows how the company uses a simple but eye-catching design to share new releases specific to each subscriber's interests.
 The text used is minimal, as well.

 Email marketing campaign types

-As you set out to create an email marketing campaign, here are the eight main types you might consider.
+As you set out to create an email marketing campaign, here are the nine main types you might consider.

 Email newsletter